-Delivery: This course is an introduction to research and is also a broad overview of what is to come in the next courses and during the Doctor of Business Administration (DBA) program.
-The course is dedicated to research - what it is, how to do it, how to evaluate it, how to tell people about it, and how to use it.
-It is about asking questions and trying to find answers in the context of the DBA.
-This introductory course in research design and methods is oriented to prepare students for performing effective and responsible graduate level research in any discipline related to business and management.
+Course length: 21 hours - This introductory course in research design and methods is oriented to prepare students for performing effective and responsible graduate level research in any discipline related to business and management.
 The main goals of research - exploration, description, prediction, explanation, evaluation, and action - provide us with a strategy to determine which questions to ask and which answers to seek in the context of the DBA.
+This course is also a broad overview of what is to come in the next courses and during the two and half years of the Executive Doctorate of Business Administration (EDBA) program.